domRiddle/ASF/Performance.md

 The primary objective of ASF is to farm as effectively as possible, based on two types of data it can operate on - small set of user-provided data that is impossible for ASF to guess/check on it's own, and larger set of data which can be automatically checked by ASF.

-In automatic mode, ASF does not allow you to choose the games that should be farmed, neither allows you to change cards farming algorithm.
-ASF knows better than you what it should do and what decisions it should make in order to farm as fast as possible.
+In automatic mode, ASF does not allow you to choose the games that should be farmed, neither allows you to change cards farming algorithm. **ASF knows better than you what it should do and what decisions it should make in order to farm as fast as possible**.
 Your objective is to set config properties properly, as ASF can't guess them on it's own, everything else is covered.

 ***